Nathan Manning

+Nathan Houck Manning (born January 13, 1982) is an American politician currently serving as a judge of the Ohio Court of Appeals for the 9th District.
+A Republican, he was appointed to the role by governor Mike DeWine in August 2026.

-Nathan Manning (born January 13, 1982) is a member of the Ohio Senate, representing the 13th district since 2019.
-Previously he was a member of the Ohio House of Representatives, serving in that body from 2015 to 2018.
-He is the son of state Representative Gayle Manning and former state Representative Jeffrey Manning.
+Manning is a former member of the Ohio Senate, representing the 13th district from 2019 to 2026, and the Ohio House of Representatives, representing the 55th district from 2015 to 2018.
+He is the son of current state representative and speaker pro tempore Gayle Manning as well as former state representative Jeffrey Manning.

 Career

 Manning was an assistant prosecutor for the city of North Ridgeville before running for office.
 Manning is a graduate of Denison University and Capital University Law School.

+In July 2026, Governor Mike DeWine appointed Manning to a seat on the Ninth District Court of Appeals.

 Elections

 In 2014, Manning ran for the Ohio House of Representatives to succeed the term-limited Matt Lundy.
 In the general election, Manning defeated his opponent, Democrat Brendan Mackin, 56%-44% to take the seat.

 In 2018, Manning ran for the Ohio Senate, defeating Democratic opponent, Sharon Sweda, 53%-44% to take the seat.

 In 2022, Manning won reelection against Democratic challenger Anthony Eliopoulos, 58%-42%.

-Abortion legislation

-In 2019, Manning co-sponsored Ohio Senate Bill 23, commonly referred to as the "Heartbeat Bill."
-The legislation bans most abortions after the detection of a fetal heartbeat, which typically occurs around six weeks into pregnancy.
-The bill does not include exceptions for rape or incest and was signed into law by Governor Mike DeWine on April 11, 2019.

-Manning’s co-sponsorship of SB 23 reflected his alignment with legislative efforts to restrict abortion access in Ohio.
-The bill became one of the most high-profile and legally contested pieces of anti-abortion legislation in the state.

-In September 2022, a Hamilton County judge issued a temporary restraining order that blocked enforcement of the law, restoring abortion access in Ohio up to 22 weeks of pregnancy during ongoing legal proceedings.